diversecellar/custom-ip-masks/README.md

-# Custom IP Masks - Proxy Server
+# custom-ip-masks - Flexible Proxy Server for Equitable Internet Access

-A powerful, flexible HTTP/HTTPS proxy server built with Flask that allows you to mask your IP address and browse the web anonymously.
+A powerful, flexible, customised HTTP/HTTPS proxy server built with **Python** and **Flask** that allows you to mask your IP address and browse the web anonymously.
 This proxy server provides advanced features for privacy, security, and traffic management.

+The app can only be ran in the terminal, and all installation, configuration and usage information is shown as per below.

+The app is coded with the philosophy of "spacing, readibility and indpendence" over "compactness and minimilisation".

-## ⚠️ Important Disclaimer
+## Important Disclaimer

-**This tool is for educational and legitimate privacy purposes only.** Users are responsible for complying with all applicable laws and regulations.
-The authors are not responsible for any misuse of this software.
+**This tool is for educational and legitimate privacy purposes only.** Users are responsible for complying with all applicable local internet, data security and governance laws and regulations.
+The authors are not responsible for any misuse of this software and will not be accessible for anything other than bug-fixing and management.

-## 🌟 Features
+## Features

 ### Core Functionality
 - **HTTP/HTTPS Proxy**: Forward requests while masking your real IP address